-It is important to understand that while you are always entitled to an attorney when you are facing criminal charges, you are not always entitled to a court appointed one.
-The court is only required to appointed an attorney at public expense if both the following are true:
+It is important to understand that while you are always entitled to an attorney when you are facing criminal charges, you are not always entitled to a court-appointed one.
+The court is only required to appoint an attorney at public expense if both the following are true:

 Perceptions of a Public Defender